Cloning systems and action operads: Cloning systems as crossed groups

-In that paper, Yoshida studied the relation between crossed interval groups and action operads.
-He established that every action operad determines a crossed interval group, and found two properties that characterise the crossed interval groups that come from an operad: operadicness and tameness.
-Under the above lemma, tameness corresponds to property (ix), while operadicness corresponds to property (viii) plus being inert.
-Yoshida studies action operads with constants (operations of arity 0), while we study action operads without constants.
-The existence of constants in the action operad corresponds to the injective morphisms in the simplicial or the interval category.
+In that paper, Yoshida studied the relation between crossed interval groups and action operads with constants (operations of arity 0).
+He established that every action operad with constants determines a crossed interval group, and found three properties that characterise the crossed interval groups that come from an action operad with constants: operadicness, tameness and ``factoring through the symmetric group''.
+Under the above lemma, tameness corresponds to property (ix), while operadicness corresponds to property (viii) plus being inert and ``factoring through the symmetric group'' corresponds to (ii+).
+Dropping the constants, one obtains the vertical maps of the diagram of the introduction.

-We note that Examples 3.1 and 3.4 in \cite{Zaremsky}, which do not come from an action operad, do come from an inert crossed demi-interval group (with trivial natural transformation $\pi$). \end{rem}
+We note that Examples 3.1 and 3.4 in \cite{Zaremsky}, which do not come from an action operad, do come from an inert crossed demi-interval group (with trivial homomorphisms $\pi$). \end{rem}

+\begin{rem} In their initial definition of cloning system, Witzel and Zaremsky request the homomorphisms $\iota$ to be injective.
+This is not necessary for their constructions, but it is often satisfied in practice.
+We think the following is a possible reason for this: In a crossed interval group $\Psi$ the maps $\Psi(\sigma_i)$ are always injective by the simplicial identity $\sigma_i\circ \delta_i = \id$.
+Similarly, in an action operad \emph{with constants} the maps $g\mapsto g\circ_i e_2$ and $g\mapsto e_2\circ_i g$ are injective, because the maps $g\mapsto g\circ_i e_0$ and $g\mapsto e_0\circ_i g$ are left inverses of them.

+Most of the operadic cloning systems considered correspond to action operads without constants that can be obtained by forgetting the constants from an action operad with constants.
+For example, the action operad of braid groups comes from an action operad with constants: The group of constants $\Br_0$ is the trivial group and if $g\in \Br_{n}$ is a braid, then $g \circ_i e_0\in \Br_{n-1}$ is the braid obtained from $g$ by forgetting the $i$-th strand. \end{rem}